-However, spending time on architectural innovation (technical focus, future oriented) can also provide business value and save the customer money that can be spent on new features.
-For example using a new tool for test automation to improve test coverage or a new development framework before it becomes redundant.
-A good development team makes sure there’s always time available to spent on architectural innovation and has the capability to explain the value in non-technical terms to the product owner.
+However, spending time on architectural innovation (technical focus, future-oriented) can also provide business value and save the customer money that can be spent on new features.
+For example, using a new tool for test automation to improve test coverage or a new development framework before it becomes redundant.
+A good development team makes sure there’s always time available to spend on architectural innovation and has the capability to explain the value in non-technical terms to the product owner.

 The other two parts, support and technical debt, are related to the past.
 Support has a business focus and is used to offer customers the support they want for previously build products.
 Examples are bug fixes, minor enhancements to existing features or doing some maintenance work.
 This doesn’t seem like the most exciting work, but always locate some space on your backlog for this.
 That will definitely have a positive effect on your customer’s happiness.

 The most difficult part to explain is technical debt, because it’s related to the past and has a technical focus.
 Technical debt is mostly seen as the problem of the development team and they should fix it in their own time.
 While badly written code is a form of technical debt, it doesn’t always mean it’s done on purpose.
 New insights or gained knowledge might be a reason to restructure the current code.
 The product owner might also be responsible for technical debt by encouraging the team to take a technical shortcut so the deadline is made.
 Technical shortcuts, however, can result in technical debt.
 In the end, spending time on decreasing technical debt will save the customer money.
 A product with lots of technical flaws will have a dramatic impact on the development teams velocity and prevents the team to work on new features.

 I find the backlog prioritisation quadrant a very powerful tool that has many possibilities: